xmos/xcore_iot/documents/tutorials/freertos/sw_services/dispatcher.rst

 ISRs
 ====

 The ISR configuration is the most lightweight because it does not function like a typical job queue.
-Instead, jobs are dispatched to interrupt service routines which execute the job.
-Jobs are not queued and an application must not add more jobs than ISRs.
+Instead, jobs are dispatched far more quickly to interrupt service routines which execute the job.
+Jobs can not be queued so an application must not add more jobs than ISRs.
 To configure the ISR workers, the application only specifies the cores where ISRs are executed.
 It is important for application performance that, when using the ISR worker configuration, that jobs execute very quickly because no other threads will be scheduled on an ISR worker's core until the job completes.

 The following code snippet demonstrates how to create and initialize the ISR worker dispatcher configuration.